 The Commodore SX-64 combined the power of the Commodore 64 with a built-in color display, floppy disk drive, keyboard, and transportable all-in-one design.
 Released in 1984, it became one of the most recognizable portable computers of the retro computing era.
-This page is a growing hub for SX-64 videos, hardware information, accessories, collecting notes, repairs, and future projects.
+This page serves as a central hub for SX-64 videos, hardware information, accessories, collecting notes, and repairs, with more available in the video archive.

 "Portable" has always been a flexible word in vintage computing.